 Yes.
 Okay.
 I'm like, I'm like, nobody can see my face. who's listening.
 But I'm wide smile practically giggling because I love everything that you just said about that is so good.
 And the things that make us rise, right?
 So lacking the privilege, lacking the opportunity, having somebody who said I'm not going to speak for you, you speak for yourself and ask, you know, those are, those are foundational things that carve and create and mold a person.
 And it's made you tenacious.
 It's created that drive, which I think I so respect.
 And I think it's wonderful.
 And it makes me think that I I love this episode so much.
 And I want to share that everybody needs to go and check out Sunita, I follow her everywhere.
 I think she's phenomenal.
 And then I want you to check her out.
 There's also four things I want you to take from today's episode that I think are intrinsically important.
 So if you're listening to this, write this down.
 Number one, what can you do online right now to build your network?
 What can you do in the next 24 hours or even 36 hours to start building out that network based on what Sangeeta was sharing?
 Number two?
 How can you create or improve your current networking strategy slash funnel?
 Take a look.
 Take a look at sonidos.
 It's incredibly curated.
 It's authentic.
 She's not faking it, it leads you through a very interesting path. all paths lead to Zenaida.
 And so they should.
 So take a look at where your marketing and where your networking potentially has holes and gaps and start filling in fixing those.
 Number three, how can you follow up on any previous connections?
 Maybe those stack of cards, and you haven't, like connected with them?
 And how can you network and build on those relationships?
 We need our relationships right now so badly.
 Those are the things are going to create those long term connections and possible sales in the future.
 So how can you actually take that and make that happen?
 And then the last one is, how can you get inspired with your networking and look at it as a positive as a fun thing, something you can enjoy?
 If you're an ambivert like Allison and I, there's only so much energy that goes out before we need to retract and rebuild that energy.
 How can you effectively do your networking without completely draining that battery?
 So those are four things that I really want you to look at, based on today's episode.
 And I want to take a moment to thanks Anita, so much for being part of this.
 We really appreciate you.

-much.
+Thank you so much.
 I'm like beaming, I'm trying not to being too hard.
 But this is great.
 I love talking.
 I love learning and I do love talking as you can tell.
 I love talking.
 I love learning and I love to hear the synergy so this is just beautiful.
 This is where I thrive.

 Alyson Lex 45:00